September 11, 2012 8:14 am

 So how will U.S. diversity statistics look in the near future?
 Perhaps a bit like Vallejo, Calif., which currently ranks as the country’s most perfectly diverse city.
 The Brown University paper scores diversity by how evenly a location’s population is spread across non-Hispanic whites, Hispanics, African-Americans, Asians and an “other” category that includes Native Americans, Alaska Natives and people of mixed races.
 In Vallejo, the population includes 41 percent whites, 24 percent Hispanics, 15 percent Asians, 14 percent blacks and 6 percent other.
 The town scores a neat 89.3 on the diversity scale.
 Check out this chart from the Journal:

 The four U.S. cities with the greatest changes in diversity from 1980 to 2010.
-Chart: Wall Street Journal
+Wall Street Journal

 Though diversity is lessening the gap between the majority and minorities, neighborhoods still remain highly segregated according to race, especially on the East Coast and in the Midwest.